nbareil/justanothergeek.chdir.org/content/post/Investigation Scenario - New SQLserver Process On AWS Webserver.md

 we have to care about the surrounding environment, AWS.

 ## AWS Context
-### Exposed to Internet
+### Exposed to the Internet

 If the EC2 instance is on an Internet-enabled VPC, and if we assume the server was compromised, it will be worth hunting for any Webshell deployed on the host.

-One of the most relevant resource in this endeavor is to use the "[Mitigating Web Shells](https://github.com/nsacyber/Mitigating-Web-Shells)" strategy defined by the NSA and ASD teams: They describe Yara rules as well as detection heuristics.
+One of the most relevant resources in this endeavor is to use the "[Mitigating Web Shells](https://github.com/nsacyber/Mitigating-Web-Shells)" strategy defined by the NSA and ASD teams: They describe Yara rules as well as detection heuristics.